codemancers/restful_route_version/README.md

    automatically define Api::V11::NotesController which will inherit from Api::V10::NotesController.

 3. Inherits view files (such as index.xml.builder) between versions.
-If `v10/articles/index.xml.builder` and `v11/articles_controller.rb `inherits v10's controller, it will as well inherit default `index.xml.builder` file.
-   Each view associated can be selectively overriden and hence if v11/articles has its own `index.xml.builder` file, but will fallback to base class `index.xml.builder` if it didn't exist.
+For example if `V11::ArticlesController` inherits `V10::ArticlesController` it will as well inherit all the view files of `v10/articles/` and hence there won't be any need to copy the view files around when creating new version of the API.

 4. Code is generally pretty well covered.